Last updated November 2019

 Meet with any designer you’re considering.
 Talk about your lifestyle, needs, and tastes.
 If you don’t feel comfortable talking with them about budget and occasionally rejecting their suggestions, they’re not for you.
 Ask to see samples of their work—either photographs or, better still, actual homes.

-E-design services work like this: Take a design quiz pinpointing rooms and styles you like, get matched with a few designers, choose one, and pay up front.
-In return, within a few days or a week or two, you’ll receive design renderings, suggestions for products, and advice on painting, wallpaper, and lighting.
 Still, in many cases you’re getting a less-experienced designer (some with no credentials other than a purported sense of style) and no help in executing their plans.
-(Part of what you pay a designer for is their access to quality wallpaper hangers, furniture restorers, etc.) Still, if you’ve got design savvy and DIY skills, these sites might be a less-expensive choice for help.
+(Part of what you pay a designer for is their access to quality wallpaper hangers, furniture restorers, etc.) But if you’ve got design savvy and DIY skills, these sites might be a less-expensive choice.